Last updated on July 25th, 2023 at 06:44 am

 Beach-side Towns along the Coast

-From Newcastle you could head to Nelson Bay and Port Stephens where there are more beautiful pristine beaches and waterways to enjoy.
+Leaving Newcastle to continue this road trip along the Pacific Highway, you could head to Nelson Bay and Port Stephens.
+Here you will find many more beautiful pristine beaches and waterways to enjoy.
 Port Stephens is off the main highway but this huge port houses many bays and beaches.
 A great de-stressing area.
 If you have your own transport you could travel from Nelson Bay at the south end of the port around to the Great Lakes at the north.
 There you will find the Myall Lakes National Park where you might see kangaroos and koalas in their natural habitat.

 Forster is another place Sydney-siders go for a weekend.
 Some 312km north of Sydney, this area draws large numbers of visitors to experience dolphin cruises, sailboarding, fishing, scuba diving as well as beautiful beaches.